vim-erlang/vim-erlang-runtime/README.md

 4. Press F1 to load the new indentation (`indent/erlang.vim`).

-5. Press F3 to reindent the current line.
+5. Press F3 to re-indent the current line.
 Press shift-F3 to print a log.

-6. Press F4 to reindent the current buffer.
+6. Press F4 to re-indent the current buffer.

 7. Press F5 to show the tokens of the current line.